Drug Development Process| Overview of Preclinical & clinical phases

-The drug development process is a never-ending process as there is the emergence of new diseases and disorders.
+The drug development process is a continuous process stimulated by the emergence of new diseases and the requirement of new drugs for existing ones.

 New drug molecules have to be discovered from natural sources or chemical synthesis.